Associate Professor, Cello String Division

 B.M., Rice University; M.M. & D.M.A., Juilliard

 As an orchestral musician, Mr. Kutz summers in Chicago as a member of the Grant Park Orchestra’s cello section.
-He has also appeared in the section of the New York Philharmonic, the Minnesota Orchestra, and the Saint Paul Chamber Orchestra.
-He has been principal cellist of the Houston Grand Opera Orchestra and the Juilliard Orchestra, and he has performed under the batons of Sir Georg Solti, Kurt Masur, and Seiji Ozawa.
+He has also appeared in the section of the National Symphony, the New York Philharmonic, the Minnesota Orchestra, and the Saint Paul Chamber Orchestra.
+He has been principal cellist of the Houston Grand Opera Orchestra and the Juilliard Orchestra, and he has performed under the batons of Sir Georg Solti, Kurt Masur, and Seiji Ozawa, among many others.

 In 1997 Mr. Kutz traveled to the Tchaikovsky Conservatory in Moscow as a visiting artist, performing new chamber works by American composers.
 Other performance highlights include a tour of Germany and a concert in New York’s Avery Fisher Hall as part of Lincoln Center’s Mozart Bicentennial celebration.
 Mr. Kutz has premiered over two-dozen works, and has been broadcast live on WQXR and WNYC, both of New York City, WFMT Chicago, as well as nationally on PBS television’s Live from Lincoln Center.

-Mr. Kutz received his Bachelor of Music degree magna cum laude from Rice University; his Master and Doctoral degrees are from the Juilliard School in New York City.
-He performs on a cello by Raffaele Fiorini (Bologna, 1877), and a bow by F.N.
-Voirin (Paris, 1880).
+Mr. Kutz holds degrees from the Juilliard School and Rice University.
+He performs on a cello by Raffaele Fiorini (Bologna, 1877), and a bow by François Voirin (Paris, 1880).